manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/dbca-typical-advanced/dbca-typical-advanced.md

     > **Tip:** With Oracle DBCA, you can perform other administrative tasks, such as configure or delete an existing database and manage PDBs and templates.
 These are not included in this workshop.

-1. The window displays the default creation mode, **Typical configuration**, selected with pre-filled basic configuration.
+1. The window displays the default creation mode, **Typical configuration**, selected with prefilled basic configuration.

     For this task, specify the following.